2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Senior Vice President at Consilio

-Maureen is Senior Vice President at Consilio, a global leader in e-discovery and document review services.
-She has extensive experience advising clients on e-discovery strategies, data preservation, and information governance.
-Maureen is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and has contributed to various publications on e-discovery best practices.
+Maureen is Senior Vice President at Consilio, where she focuses on e-discovery and information governance.
+She has extensive experience advising clients on e-discovery strategies, data preservation, and compliance with legal and regulatory requirements.
+Maureen is a frequent speaker and author on e-discovery topics and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Megan E. Jones